CrispClover/SubtitleFramework/README.md

 ![Example Map Screenshot](https://raw.githubusercontent.com/wiki/CrispClover/SubtitleFramework/images/ExampleMap.jpg)

 ## Getting Started
 * [Wiki](https://github.com/CrispClover/SubtitleFramework/wiki)
 * [Download](https://github.com/CrispClover/SubtitleFramework/releases)
 * You can also use [PluginDownloader](https://www.unrealengine.com/marketplace/en-US/product/plugin-downloader) to download the plugin.

+## Will there be updates?
+Maybe.
+I haven't updated Unreal in a while, and while I have plans to improve parts of the plugin, I have only very little time to spare.
+Still, if you need help with upgrading the plugin to a new Unreal version, feel free to contact me!

 ### Also!
 I want to build an FAQ section: [Discussion](https://github.com/CrispClover/SubtitleFramework/discussions/4)